-This appliance is designed for use with conventional brick built or lined chimneys and fabricated flues and metal flue boxes conforming to BS 715 / BS EN 1856-2.
+This appliance is designed for use with conventional brick built or lined chimneys and fabricated flues.
+It is also suitable for use with pre-cast flue blocks conforming to BS EN 1858 and metal flue boxes conforming to BS 715.
 All flues must conform to the following minimum dimensions.

-Minimum diameter of circular flues 125 mm (without flue restrictor fitted) Minimum effective height of all flue types 3 metres
+Minimum diameter of circular flues 125 mm (Without Flue Restrictor Fitted)

+Minimum effective height of all flue types 3 metres

-When fitting to conventional chimneys or 175mm flues it may be desirable to fit the flue restrictor baffle (supplied) to reduce the flue flow and increase the efficiency of the fire.
+When fitting to conventional chimneys or 175mm flues it may be desirable to leave the flue restrictor baffle (supplied) in place to reduce the flue flow and increase the efficiency of the fire.
 Safe clearance of products must always be checked by carrying out a smoke match test as described.